 Leicester is having a sort of resurgence right now, with the remains of kings being found and the football teams recent success.
-This coupled with the huge number of young families moving to Leicester and a growing student population, this makes Leicester an attractive opportunity for first-time landlords.
+This coupled with the huge number of young families moving to Leicester and a growing student population, this makes Leicester an attractive opportunity for first-time landlords as well as companies offering the services of man and van in Leicester.
 Now we understand entering the world of rental management can be a strange, and overwhelming, experience for many first-time landlords.
 To combat this we’ve thought of all the things these new landlords should understand before they venture into the rental market and listed them below.
 Check out some of the essential things to consider before renting out a property or choosing a letting agent in Leicester.

 What Rent You Should Be Charging